-What To Do Before Buying A Used Car
+7 Things to Do Before Buying a Used Car

 Buying a used vehicle as opposed to a brand new one can be an excellent money saving opportunity.
 You’ll be paying significantly less due to how quickly a car’s value depreciates and you can still get a great, reliable vehicle.
 In reality though, there is a lot that can go wrong that can result in some buyer’s remorse.
 Following these seven steps will help ensure that the process is a breeze.

 Starting with deciding how much you want/can spend.
 Whether you're going to finance or pay out of pocket setting a limit will help to narrow down your options.
 A general rule-of-thumb is to not spend more than 20% of your monthly income on car payments.
 It's also beneficial to consider the other costs of the vehicle, such as changes in your insurance rate and any maintenance that will have to be done.

 Now that you've set your budget, you're ready to begin researching cars that fit your price range.
 Decide on what you're looking for in a car: number of seats, size, gas mileage, etc. and then research potential models that fit your needs.
 Look up consumer reviews to get an understanding of how other drivers feel about the vehicle and to find any problems they've had with the same model.